How To Attract Hummingbirds

 - Hummingbirds like to perch while feeding and between feedings.
 Sticks and small branches provide perches they can rest on.
 Even trellises or garden décor will be welcome structures to perch on.

 - To make nectar use standard granulated white sugar, 1/3 cup to 1 cup cold tap water.
 Mix well until dissolved.
 Never use honey or sugar substitutes.
-There is no need to add red coloring – they are attracted to the feeder color.
+There is no need to add red coloring nor is it recommended.

 - Change nectar every few days, perhaps more often if the feeder is in direct sun.
 Change before the nectar turns cloudy.
 Use freshly-made nectar each time.